-Note: if research is conducted outside the confines of any classroom or laboratory, it must be reviewed by the IRB in all cases.
+Note: if research is conducted outside the confines of any classroom or laboratory, it may need to be reviewed by the IRB.
 Faculty and students may contact the IRB Chair and Members to discuss the assignment and obtain assistance in determining if review is needed.

-The faculty instructor will complete an IRB application for the course being taught, including the course syllabus as an attachment and submit for review.
+The faculty instructor will complete the Determination of Human Research form for the course being taught, including the course syllabus as an attachment and survey (if applicable) and submit documents for review.

 For questions regarding the use of the form or classroom activities, the IRB may be contacted through the firstname.lastname@example.org.

-Contact the school district first (contact information below), submit paperwork as directed by them and obtain the IRB approval from the school district, then submit the TAMIU IRB application.
+Contact the school district first (contact information below), submit paperwork as directed by them and obtain the IRB approval from the school district.
+You also need to submit the TAMIU IRB application.
 Submission of the IRB paperwork to the school district and to the TAMIU IRB can be done concurrently.
 However, TAMIU IRB will not approve any IRB application until the school district IRB approval is obtained.

 LISD - Roberta Ramirez, 273-1002, rgramirez1@Laredoisd.org